JaimeDeArcos/jaimedearcos.github.io/_posts/2021-02-21-how-to-configure-ssh-key-based-authentication.md

 author: jaimedearcos
 paginate: false
 ---
-> Recently I had to set-up a local server for some side projects I'm working in.
-I had configured ssh access to remote config it, but I was a bit afraid of the security risks of having external access to my home network with password login so I restricted the access to only ssh keys.
+> Recently I had to set-up a local server for some side projects I'm working at.
+I had configured ssh server to remote access, but I was afraid about the security risks of having external access to my home network with password login so I restricted the authentication to only ssh keys.

 ## 1. Generate ssh keys